solo-io/gloo-ref-arch/platform/prog-delivery/two-phased-with-os-gloo/README.md

 ### Exposing outside the cluster with Gloo

 We can now expose this service outside the cluster with Gloo.
-First, we'll model the application as a Gloo `Upstream`, which is Gloo's abstraction for a traffic destination:
+First, we'll model the application as a Gloo [Upstream](https://docs.solo.io/gloo/latest/introduction/architecture/concepts/#upstreams), which is Gloo's abstraction for a traffic destination:

 ```yaml